-If you have any doubts, again, you can schedule an appointment with your dermatologist.
-If you haven’t seen the third sign yet and you’re just realizing this sign, it’s still very early for you to treat and manage your hair loss.
+If you have any doubts, you can schedule an appointment with your dermatologist.
+If you haven’t seen the third sign yet and just realized it, it’s still very early for you to treat and manage your hair loss.

 3- Receding Hair Line and Visible Balding

-They see their hairline change and see patterns of balding especially when they compare their current appearance to their past using photographs or their close friends and family tell them they’re starting to bald.
-Either way, this sign becomes noticeable once your pattern balding has made some progress.
+They see their hairline change and balding patterns, especially when they compare their current appearance to their past using photographs or their close friends and family tell them they’re starting to bald.
+Either way, this sign becomes noticeable once your pattern balding has progressed.

-In order to observe balding and hairline receding on your scalp during your day-to-day activities, you need to lose tens of thousands of hairs.
-And if you’re sure you’ve got this sign your pattern baldness progressed a lot.
+You need to lose tens of thousands of hairs to observe balding and hairline receding on your scalp during your day-to-day activities.
+And if you’re sure you’ve got this sign, your pattern baldness progressed a lot.

 But unless you ignore this sign for a long time and don’t do anything to fix the situation until you have severe baldness, you’re still not late.